Douglas County is going dark. Law enforcement will soon encrypt emergency radio traffic

 Douglas County law enforcement does not necessarily have to encrypt all of their radio communication.

-Agencies can be compliant with the FBI’s new policies “by either encrypting all of your talkgroups/channels or you can dedicate one informational talkgroup/channel” to run all checks on driver’s licenses, vehicle registrations, warrants and criminal histories, according to a Kansas Criminal Justice Information System newsletter.
+Agencies can be compliant with the FBI’s policy “by either encrypting all of your talkgroups/channels or you can dedicate one informational talkgroup/channel” to run all checks on driver’s licenses, vehicle registrations, warrants and criminal histories, according to a May 2023 Kansas Criminal Justice Information System newsletter, which also referred to the federal policy as a change.

 Max Kautsch

-“Regulating scanner traffic should force law enforcement to consider how to balance two important but competing interests: officer safety and public concern about whether law enforcement is doing its job,” said Max Kautsch, a Lawrence attorney and advocate for open government and freedom of information.
+“Regulating scanner traffic should force law enforcement to consider how to balance two important but competing interests: officer safety and public concern about whether law enforcement is doing its job,” he said.
 “There is no balance if the traffic is completely encrypted.

 “Alternatives, such as a delayed channel accessible to the public, would give law enforcement the leg up on getting to a scene but still allow the public to (learn) about matters impacting public safety,” Kautsch continued.
 “Law enforcement should consider whether the purported benefits of encryption outweigh the costs of denying the public a traditional means of learning about matters of public concern.”